Antisemitism in Christianity: "White Power" movement

 In Proper Hands.
 The Protestant Christian-dominated KKK hinted at violence against Jews and Catholics.
 Illustration by Rev. Branford Clarke from Heroes of the Fiery Cross (1928), by Bishop Alma White and published by the Pillar of Fire Church in Zarephath, New Jersey.

 The Christian Identity movement, the Ku Klux Klan, and other White supremacist groups have expressed antisemitic views.
 They claim that their antisemitism is based on purported Jewish control of the media, control of international banks, involvement in radical left-wing politics, and the Jews' promotion of multiculturalism, anti-Christian groups, liberalism and perverse organizations.
 They rebuke charges of racism by claiming that Jews who share their views maintain membership in their organizations.
-A racial belief that is common among these groups, but not universal among them, is an alternative history doctrine concerning the descendants of the Lost Tribes of Israel.
+A racial belief that is common among these groups, but is not universal among them, is an alternative history doctrine concerning the descendants of the Lost Tribes of Israel.
 In some of its forms, this doctrine absolutely denies the view that modern Jews have any ethnic connection to the Israel of the Bible.
 Instead, according to extreme forms of this doctrine, the true Israelites and the true humans are the members of the Adamic (white) race.
-These groups are often rejected and not considered Christian groups by mainstream Christian denominations and the majority of Christians around the world.
+Mainstream Christian denominations and the majority of Christians around the world reject these groups based on their belief that these groups are not Christian.